matuzo/HTMHell/hell/adventcalendar/2024/24/index.md

 Curious!
 Except for VoiceOver, all screen readers were able to announce the purpose of the input, even though it didn't have a label and only a placeholder.

 So why use a `<label>` anyway?
 Let's have a closer look at the advantages.
-All examples can be found (and tested) here: [O label where art thou (good code examples)](https://codepen.io/stvfrnzl/pen/VYZLjLR)
+All examples can be found (and tested) here: [The search input: They almost got it right (good code examples)](https://codepen.io/stvfrnzl/pen/VYZLjLR)

 ## 1. Good code with explicit label